grecoe/SubscriptionPolicy/README.md

 ## General Policy Compliance

 ### Resource Group Tagging
-Go to src/tagging and teh Readme.md
+Go to src/tagging -> Readme.md for more information

 Untagged resource groups are deleted via a script run at whatever frequency the team determines.

+### Compute Deallocation
+Go to src/compute -> ReadMe.md for more information

+Scans subscriptions for VMs and optionally deallocates running machines at whatever frequency teh team determines.